I am considering retirement, what steps should be taken?

 As a retiree, which UA benefits are available to me?

-- Access to UA athletic, musical and theatrical events
+- Football Ticket Priority and access to all athletic, musical and theatrical events

 - Educational benefit for spouse and dependents (as defined and deemed eligible by the Educational Benefit Policy)